 What Records Are Available To You

-With so many records contained within their database this genealogy search website certainly does sound appealing to anyone wants to know more about their ancestors.
+With so many records contained within their database, this genealogy search website certainly does sound appealing to anyone who wants to know more about their ancestors.

 OK, well let’s look at what this site has to offer and see what public records that you can find within their vaults.